On behalf of The Law Office of Gustavo E. Frances, P.A.

 Brines also suggests that August sees more divorces because, for couples with children, the timeline is hastened.
 They may want to get the children enrolled in a new school after summer vacations.

 However, the legal community may not necessarily agree with the study’s findings.
 Within legal circles, January is known as “divorce month.”
 This differs from the pattern found at the University of Washington, but it is confirmed by certified divorce consultant Cathy Meyer and divorce attorney James Gross of the Maryland-based law firm Thyden Gross & Callahan.
 Both say that divorce filings peak in January.

 According to legal help sites like FindLaw.com, searches for divorce and related keywords spike in January.
 This surge continues through March, falling a bit in line with both the University of Washington study and the term “divorce month” in legal circles.
 Westlaw, an online legal research site for lawyers, says that divorce filings spike in January and continue to grow, peaking in March.
 Again, this falls in line with the University of Washington study.

 Why January?
 The reasons are the same, typically, as Brines pointed out.
 Couples may want to stick it out through the holidays for the children.
 There is also one possible major factor for the rise of divorce filings in January: taxes.
 Your marital status as of December 31st determines whether you file a joint or an individual tax return.
 Divorcing at other times of the year can lead to complicated tax filings and, in some cases, lead to owing taxes.

-Regardless of the month, you want to get a divorce, Gustavo Frances, Fort Lauderdale divorce attorney, is here to help answer your questions.
-There are so many factors which play into a divorce, you need someone experienced on your side.
+Regardless of the month, you want to get a divorce, Gustavo Frances, Fort Lauderdale divorce lawyer, is here to help answer your questions.
+There are so many factors that play into a divorce, you need someone experienced on your side.
 Give our offices a call for a free consultation.